rsvim/rsvim.github.io/docs/manual/configuration.md

 util.echo(util.add(1, 2));
 ```

-After starting Rsvim, it will print the message `3`.
+When Rsvim starts, it will print the message `3`.

 The string value passed to the `import` keyword is called `specifier`, which is a file path relative to current javascript file.
 You can use an absolute file path as well.